AdamDadeH/adamdadeh.github.io/_posts/2020-02-22-symmetries-in-ml-1.md

 In this digression into the topic of symmetries in Machine Learning we

-* define invariance and covariance of supervised ML under a family of transformations.
+* Define invariance and covariance of supervised ML under a family of transformations.
-* present a simple idealized supervised learning problem with symmetries to explore the concept.
+* Present a simple idealized supervised learning problem with symmetries to explore the concept.

 This investigation is inspired by [Invariant Information Clustering](https://arxiv.org/abs/1807.06653) in which the concept that a model should be invariant under certain transformations is leveraged for unsupervised learning.